Diego-dbo/Rural_Insurance_Brazil/README.md

 ## Data Sources

 The data used in this analysis were extracted from the Rural Insurance Premium Subsidy Program (PSR) of the Brazilian Ministry of Agriculture, Livestock, and Supply (MAPA).
-The data covers the period from 2006 to 2023 and is publicly accessible.
+The analysis covers the period from 2006 to 2023 and is based on publicly accessible data.
+Note that the data in the analysis may vary slightly in relation to the database, as the database is updated daily.

 **[Link to the data](https://www.gov.br/agricultura/pt-br/assuntos/riscos-seguro/seguro-rural/dados)**
 **Extraction Date:** May 30, 2024